Wrste/bigSunOCR/README.md

-#### Project Name

-**bigSunOCR**

 #### Project Description

 This project is developed by a senior artificial intelligence algorithm engineer from Chengdu Weilonghui Technology Co., Ltd. (WIHEX.
 INC).
-The main goal of the project is to meet the company's requirements for low-cost training and inference related OCR tasks.
+The main goal of the project is to meet the company's requirements for low-cost training and inference related OCR tasks, particularly in educational and research scenarios where handwritten mathematical formulas and complex printed formulas need to be recognized efficiently.

 This project aims to achieve good results in handwritten mathematical formulas, printed formulas, complex formula samples, or comprehensive optical character recognition tasks.

 **Instructions and references related to this project:**

 This project mainly refers to the relevant technical characteristics of CRNN and improves the problem that CRNN does not support the LaTeX formula for long sequences.
-By changing the shape of the data tensor produced by the CNN layer and rearranging the dimension order of the tensor, the LaTeX formula for images can be implemented in a long-term manner.
-The project does not use attention mechanism, but instead fuses the features of the images into a ResNet18 network.
-After passing through two bidirectional LSTMs and the log_stoftmax activation function, the CTC loss function is used to calculate the loss and update the network gradient.
-Some methods are also used to optimize the network, such as image position encoding and SEBlock, which may not be added, but the effect may not be very good.
-You can try it yourself
+Specifically, the CNN layer's output tensor shape is modified to better handle long sequences, and the dimension order of the tensor is rearranged to ensure compatibility with image-based LaTeX formula recognition.
+The project does not use an attention mechanism but instead fuses image features into a ResNet18 network.
+After passing through two bidirectional LSTMs and the log_softmax activation function, the CTC loss function is used to calculate the loss and update the network gradient.
+Additional optimizations include image position encoding and SEBlock, which may optionally be added to further enhance performance.

 **Related environment**

 python>=3.8

-pytorch=2.4.0

-opencv-python
+pytorch==2.4.0
+opencv-python==4.5.5

 **Project leader:**

 Nickname: Big Sun

 Email: 775106129@qq.com

 Company email: fxc@wlhex.com

-If you need to conduct academic research, you can also send me an email to obtain technical details
+If you need to conduct academic research or have any questions about this project, feel free to send me an email to obtain technical details or discuss potential collaborations.

 #### **train**